Chocolate Glossary

 Compound:

-Known as confectionery coating.
-A blend of sugar, vegetable oil, cocoa powder and other products.
-Vegetable oil is substituted for cocoa butter to reduce the product cost and to develop special melting profiles.
+Also known as confectionery coating.
+A blend of sugar, vegetable oil, cocoa powder, and other products.

 Conche:

-A machine in which the chocolate is kept under constant agitation.
-This assists in achieving desirable flavors and liquefying the refined chocolate mass.
+A machine used to keep chocolate under constant agitation, aiding in achieving desired flavors and liquefy the refined chocolate mass.

 Dark Chocolate:

-Dark chocolate is made from cocoa liquor, cocoa butter, sugar, lecithin and vanilla.
-Optional is to add-in cocoa powder.
+Made from cocoa liquor, cocoa butter, sugar, lecithin, and vanilla.
+Optional to add cocoa powder.

 Dutch Process:

-A treatment used during the making of cocoa powder in which cocoa solids are treated with an alkaline solution to neutralize acidity.
-This process darkens the cocoa and develops a milder chocolate flavor.
+A treatment used during cocoa powder making, treating cocoa solids with an alkaline solution to neutralize acidity, darkening the cocoa and developing a milder chocolate flavor.

 Fat Bloom:

-The result of inadequate tempering or temperature abuse of a properly tempered chocolate.
-Visible as a dull white film on the surface of the chocolate with the possibility of a soft or crumbling texture on the interior.
-A visual and textural defect only.
-The product is still safe to eat.
-Fineness: The measured particle size of the coating solids.
-Expressed in ten thousandths of an inch or in microns.
+Resulting from inadequate tempering or temperature abuse of properly tempered chocolate.
+Visible as a dull white film on the chocolate surface with a soft or crumbling texture.
+A visual and textural defect, but safe to eat.

 Flavonoids: